ianpdavies/traffic/README.md

 Edited functions of `RGoogleMaps` package to allow for more map types (including fixing a typo that incorrectly called aerial maps) and added a parameter to turn map labels on and off.

 #### demo.R
 This is a script used for testing the whole shebang.
 Basically the files above, merged to run independently.
-It does require multiple save files included in the `Test` folder.
+It does require multiple save files included in the `Testing` folder.

 ## Running the Script